sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 variation” (|SS_w|\).\ [#]_

 How does that help me find out whether the groups have different population means?
 Um.
 Wait.
 Hold on a second.
-Now that I think about it, thit is *exactly* what we were looking for.
+Now that I think about it, this is *exactly* what we were looking for.
 If the null hypothesit is true then you would expect all the sample means to be pretty similar to each other, right?
 And that would imply that you would expect |SS_b| to be really small, or at least you would